Okipa/laravel-bootstrap-components/docs/upgrade-guides/from-v4-to-v5.md

 ## Named validation bag support

-All form components can now correctly display validation class and error message when using a named validation bag.
+All input components can now correctly display validation class and error message when using a named validation bag.

 If you validate an email this way: